 Here in the US we have a product called CLR.
 I tried it and it worked even better than bleach.
 And it hasn't harmed the surface.
 We have a fiberglass shower.
 Good Luck.

 If a regular abrasive cleanser such as Ajax or Comet won't clean it, or a liquid cleaner such as Mr Clean (or whatever your standard brands would be in the UK), I would also try a product like the CLR recommended.
 It is an acid product for dissolving limescale and hard water deposits, which could be what you have in the bottom of the shower.
-I would not use bleach at this point as bleach is for disinfecting and removing discoloration.
-What you have is likely built up soap scum and dirt and hard water deposit.

 Try the Magic Eraser.
 We have a motor home with a "plastic" shower and they work great.

 Try making a paste out of crushed denture cleaner tablets and water.
 Smear it on the shower floor and leave it over night, covering it with plastic wrap to keep it wet.
 Scrub it off in the morning and see if that works.
 I know it works to take really bad stains out of toilet bowls.